About This Recipe

 How to Make Molletes con Chorizo

-- Cook the chorizo – In a skillet, cook the chorizo over medium heat until browned and fully cooked.
-If you are using vegan chorizo (soyrizo or Trader Joe´s vegan chorizo) add a tablespoon or two of oil to the pan.
+- Cook the chorizo: In the same skillet, cook the chorizo over medium heat, breaking it up with a spoon, until browned and fully cooked (5–7 minutes).
+If using soyrizo or vegan chorizo, add 1–2 tablespoons of oil to the pan.

-- Assemble – Spread a generous layer of refried beans on each bolillo half, then top with cooked chorizo and cheese.
+- Assemble: Spread a generous layer of warm refried beans on each toasted half of the bolillo.
+Top with cooked chorizo, then add cheese (sliced or shredded).

-- Melt the cheese – Place the molletes in the oven or under the broiler for 5 minutes until the cheese is bubbly and slightly golden.
+- Melt the cheese: Place the assembled molletes on a baking sheet and bake for 5 minutes (or broil for 2–3 minutes) until the cheese is bubbly and slightly golden.

-- Serve – Top with pico de gallo, avocado slices, or your favorite salsa.
+- Serve: Top with pico de gallo, avocado slices, or your favorite salsa.
+Serve immediately while the bread is still crispy.

 Variations

-- Extra toppings – Try pickled onions, guacamole, or even a fried egg on top.
+- Extra toppings: Try pickled red onions, guacamole, crumbled queso fresco, or a drizzle of Mexican crema.

 Molletes con Chorizo